 By the flashing of the LED's both employees recognize that behind the removal the second removal will follow.
 Thus, the first picker must complete his pick faster at the flashing storage compartment so that his colleague can also complete the pick.
 At the same time, the second employee notices from the flashing compartments of his colleague that he is about to make a pick.

 This solution is very intuitive and quick to understand.

 So what happens if the second employee is faster than the first?
 This can happen if the first employee has to count out large quantities at his storage bins or has many more items than the second employee in the picking order.

-Solution 4: If necessary, the sequence of withdrawals can be changed with the F key when the LEDs are flashing.
+Solution 4: If required, the sequence of the extractions can be changed with the F key when the LEDs are flashing.

-The F key can be freely configured in the Pick-to-Light compartment displays.
-We use this option in the software and change the order of the withdrawals when the key is pressed.
-In this way, the second employee can "bring his pick to the front".
-In this case, the LED flashes in his colour and he can complete his withdrawals immediately.
+The F key can be freely configured on the Pick-to-Light compartment displays.
+We use the option in the software and change the order of the removals when the key is pressed.
+In this way, the second employee can "bring his removal to the front".
+In this case, the LED flashes in his color and he can complete his removals immediately.